nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This document will guide you on how to get familiar with all of TruthTable's [features](#key-features-of-truthtable).

-If you are an experienced user of TruthTable, this guide also contains valuable tips on how you can maximise your productivity while using TruthTable.
+If you are an experienced user of TruthTable, this guide also contains valuable tips on how you can maximize your productivity while using TruthTable.

 Here are the alerts to look out for while using this guide: